lal883/tama-sailfish-waydroid-instructios/README.md

   ```
   File attached.

-### 6. Have to resize the downloaded "system.img" in step 4 and replace the file /system/etc/ld.config.29.txt with the one attached.
+### 6. Have to resize the downloaded "system.img" in step 4 and replace the file in the image with the one attached.

   This will be updated in later Waydroid releases as informed by Erfan, and this step wouldn't be needed.
   "resize2fs" was not available in Sailfish OS when I tried, so I copied the system.img to PC and did this over there and copied back the modified image to phone.
+However, check while logged in as `root`, it should be at `/sbin/resize2fs`, part of `e2fsprogs`.

   If there is an easier way to do it on the phone itself, do mention.
   ```bash